Tina Turner: Career resurgence and superstardom: 1983–2000

 In 1991, Ike & Tina Turner were inducted into the Rock and Roll Hall of Fame.
 Ike Turner was incarcerated at the time and Tina Turner did not attend.
-Turner stated through her publicist that she was taking a leave of absence following her tour and she felt "emotionally unequipped to return to the U.S. and respond to the night of celebration in the manner she would want".
+Turner stated through her publicist that she was taking a leave of absence following her tour and she felt "emotionally unequipped to return to the US and respond to the night of celebration in the manner she would want".
 Phil Spector accepted the award on their behalf.

 In 1993, the semi-autobiographical film What's Love Got to Do with It was released.
 The film starred Angela Bassett as Tina Turner and Laurence Fishburne as Ike Turner; they received Best Actress and Best Actor Oscar nominations for their roles.
 While she was not heavily involved in the film, Turner contributed to the soundtrack for What's Love Got to Do with It, re-recording old songs and several new songs.
-The single "I Don't Wanna Fight" from the soundtrack was a top 10 hit in the US and UK.
+The single "I Don't Wanna Fight" from the soundtrack was a Top 10 hit in the US and UK, while the album itself became her second UK number one.
 In 1993 Turner embarked on her What's Love?
-Tour, which visited primarily North America with a few shows in Australasia and Europe.
+Tour.

 In 1995, Turner returned to the studio, releasing "GoldenEye", which was written by Bono and the Edge of U2 for the James Bond film GoldenEye.
 In 1996 Turner released the Wildest Dreams album, accompanied by her "Wildest Dreams Tour".
 In September 1999, before celebrating her 60th birthday, Turner released the dance-infused song "When the Heartache Is Over" as the leading single from her tenth and final solo album, Twenty Four Seven.
 The success of the single and the following tour helped the album become certified Gold by the RIAA.
 The Twenty Four Seven Tour was the highest-grossing tour of 2000, grossing over $120 million.
 Her two concerts at Wembley Stadium were recorded by the director David Mallet and released in the DVD One Last Time Live in Concert.
-At a July 2000 concert in Zurich, Switzerland, Turner announced that she would retire at the end of the tour.
+At a concert in Zurich, Switzerland in July 2000, Turner announced that she would retire at the end of the tour.